Quantum-Proof Blockchain

 FIPS 203 — ML-KEM (Kyber)NISTAug 2024Key encapsulation — deployed in X25519MLKEM768 TLS hybrid; targeted for Phase 3 P2P transport layer

-FIPS 205 — SLH-DSA (SPHINCS+)NISTAug 2024Deployed — SLH-DSA-SHAKE-128s used as second PQ transaction signature (algorithm diversity hedge) and backup integrity signing
+FIPS 205 — SLH-DSA (SPHINCS+)NISTAug 2024Available in the kxco-post-quantum SDK — SLH-DSA-SHAKE-128s for hash-based algorithm diversity and backup integrity signing

 IETF draft-ietf-tls-hybrid-designIETF TLS WG2024Hybrid post-quantum TLS key exchange design — basis for X25519MLKEM768 implementation